Unlocking the Power of IL-2

 Solving IL-2 challenges with a highly differentiated monoclonal antibody

 Aulos’ lead antibody, AU-007, offers an elegantly simple solution for harnessing the immunotherapeutic power of IL-2.
-Created by our co-founding partner Biolojic Design, AU-007 is a computationally evolved, human IgG1 monoclonal antibody that is highly selective to the CD25-binding portion of IL-2.
+Created by our co-founding partner Biolojic Design, AU-007 is a computationally designed, human IgG1 monoclonal antibody that is highly selective to the CD25-binding portion of IL-2.
 By attaching itself to the epitope on IL-2 that normally binds to CD25, AU-007 prevents exogenous IL-2 as well as endogenous IL-2 secreted by T effector cells from binding to trimeric receptors on T regulatory cells while still allowing IL-2 to bind and expand T effector cells.
 This averts the negative feedback loop caused by other IL-2-based treatments.
 It also stops IL-2 from binding to trimeric receptors on vasculature and pulmonary endothelium, which may significantly reduce the vascular leak syndrome and pulmonary edema associated with high-dose IL-2 therapy.

 AU-007’s unique mechanism of action achieves what no other IL-2 therapeutic in development does – tips the balance toward immune activation and away from immune suppression.
 The result is a potential treatment that we believe will have higher efficacy against solid tumors, lower toxicity and a sustained anti-tumor response.